-United States Regiments & Batteries > Massachusetts
+United States Regiments & Batteries > Massachusetts > 3rd Massachusetts Infantry Regiment

-The 3rd Massachusetts Volunteer Infantry Regiment lost 1 enlisted man killed and 17 enlisted men to disease during the Civil War.
+The 3rd Massachusetts Infantry Regiment lost 1 enlisted man killed and 17 enlisted men to disease during the Civil War.

 1861

-May 13 Expedition to Hampton
+May 13 Expedition to Hampton, Virginia.

 May 14 – July 1 Fatigue and garrison duty at Fortress Monroe assigned to Butler’s Department of Virginia.

-July 2 – 16 At Hampton
+July 2 – 16 At Hampton, Virginia.

-July 16 Ordered home
+July 16 Ordered home to muster out.

-July 22 Mustered out, expiration of term.
+July 22 Mustered out at the expiration of its term.

 1862

-December Heckman’s Brigade, Dept. of North Carolina
+December Assigned to Heckman’s Brigade, Department of North Carolina

 December 10 Action at Plymouth (Co.
 “I”)

-December 11-22 Foster’s Expedition to Goldsboro
+Foster’s Expedition to Goldsboro

 December 14 Action at Kinston